-What Are Carbon Credits?
+What Is Carbon Credit?

-The goals of carbon credits are to reduce carbon footprint and global warming caused by industrial activities.
+The goals of carbon credits are to reduce the carbon footprint and global warming caused by industrial activities.
 Usually, one credit permits an organization to release one ton of greenhouse gases, including carbon dioxide, nitrous oxide, methane, and hydrofluorocarbons.
 These are also known as carbon allowances or emissions permits in some instances.

 - Carbon credits are exchangeable certificates given out to companies and organizations to reduce greenhouse gas emissions into the atmosphere.

 - Governments or regulating bodies put the cap on greenhouse gas emissions to one ton and issue credits to be bought voluntarily by local businesses.
 Companies exceeding emissions caps will have to purchase extra credits.
-And those staying within limits can sell their balance credits to other organizations in need.
+And those who remain within limits can sell their balance credits to other organizations in need.

-- These credits are available for trading through dedicated international brokers and exchanges, such as the European Climate Exchange.
+- These credits are available for trading through dedicated international brokers and exchanges, such as the European Climate Exchange

 - Certified Emissions Reduction (CER)